KasraK2K/go-simple-monitoring/monitoring-systemd-setup.md

 > - You already have a compiled binary named `monitoring` (no extension).
 > - You have root (or sudo) access.
 > - Your `configs.json` file is configured properly.
+> - When rebuilding, run `templ generate ./web/views` before `go build` so the dashboard templ files are compiled into the binary.

 ---